 Lack of Brand Loyalty

 Many of these influencers are working with multiple brands at a time, essentially whoever is willing to write a cheque.
-It’s important to pay attention to what other brands an influencer promotes to see if you want to share that kind of space or if you don’t mind that, if your brand fits along with the other ones.
+It’s important to pay attention to what other brands an influencer promotes to see if you want to share that kind of space or if you don’t mind that if your brand fits along with the other ones.
 One users might have a million followers, but if they’re there mainly to follow makeup tutorials, hauls and brand suggestions, asking them to promote an extreme sports brand will make little to no sense.

 Content Might No Longer Be King

-The old adage that marketing professional have held tightly to for years might be waning just a little bit.
+The old adage that marketing professionals have held tightly to for years might be waning just a little bit.
 This is because trends and movements come and go so quickly now, so it can be difficult to create meaningful written or visual content around them.
 With these influencers, brands tend to send them pre-drafted content to share and while that’s important in crafting the right narrative it can also seem empty and contrived.

 Quantity vs. Quality